Biodiesel Frequently Asked Questions

 Does biodiesel take more energy to produce than is gained?

 No. Biodiesel actually has the highest fossil energy balance of any transportation fuel.
-According to the U.S. Departments of Agriculture and Energy, for every unit of fossil energy used to make biodiesel, 5.5 units of energy are produced.
+For every unit of fossil energy used to make biodiesel, 5.5 units of energy are produced.
 This takes into account the planting, harvesting, fuel production and fuel transportation to the customer when using an agricultural feedstock.

 Is biodiesel better for human health than petroleum diesel?